cloudbytestorage/touchstone/README.md

 # TOUCHSTONE

-- All possible way to test 'ElastiStor OS'
+- Best fit ways on automation
+- This is used to implement part of the automation requirements for ElastiStor OS
-- ElastiStor OS is a FreeBSD OS with REST APIs that understand JAIL & ZFS
+- ElastiStor OS is a FreeBSD OS with REST APIs that manage JAIL & ZFS
-- The REST API part of ElastiStor is known as ElastiCenter
-- This will consist of sub-projects that have specific responsibilities.

 ### Need for a Test Automation

-- It has been desired to achieve test automation so that a developer can make continuous changes to the code base without impacting any existing feature.
+- It has been a desire to achieve test automation so that a developer can
+- make continuous changes to the code base without impacting any existing feature.
 - It has also been felt that test automation should be simple enough for anyone to add/modify the test cases without spending too much of time.
 - Anyone implies a QA engineer, Business Analyst, apart from typical developers.
 - It will be ideal to run the test automation from one's laptop, thus avoiding the need for separate environments.